 Although allowing vacant lots to reforest is controversial, it is already happening in many places across Detroit.
 Woody plants are establishing in vacant lots and reclaiming large chunks of Detroit.
 Regardless of whether people think that reforestation of vacant lots is a good or bad thing overall, it will have the benefit of reducing ragweed pollen exposure.

 In conducting the study, Katz and his colleagues zeroed in on the growth of ragweed in city parks, occupied properties, and 62 different vacant lots spread across several different Detroit neighborhoods.
-Seventy percent of the lots mowed once every two years contained ragweed while 68 percent of lots that got the once-a-year treatment were filled with the notorious flowering plant.
+About 70% of the lots mowed once every two years contained ragweed while 68% of lots that got the once-a-year treatment were filled with the notorious flowering plant.

-On the flipside, only 28 percent of the completely neglected lots observed as part of the study contained ragweed.
-“When these lots are left alone completely, other plants rapidly outcompete ragweed,” notes Katz.
+On the flip side, only 28% of the completely neglected lots observed as part of the study contained ragweed.
+"When these lots are left alone completely, other plants rapidly outcompete ragweed," notes Katz.
 These ragweed-defeating plants commonly include milk thistle, goldenrod, chicory, and Kentucky bluegrass along with a variety of trees that start to grow several years after a lot has been left untouched.